 Through the tripartite collaboration among the Government, industries and academic institutions, the Internship Scheme (Aviation) gives the young generation early exposure to the wide spectrum of career opportunities in the aviation sector.
 Non-final year full-time local students studying undergraduate or sub-degree programmes offered by relevant education institutions and secondary six school leavers are eligible to apply.
 Under this scheme, participating companies are reimbursed monthly honorarium paid to interns up to 75% or HKD7,000 (whichever is lower) up to three months for an internship offered

-To encourage continuous professional enhancement for the aviation sector, the Government will provide full scholarships, capped at about HKD100,000 each to selected students to complete aviation-related degree or higher degree programmes offered by the Hong Kong Polytechnic University, the Hong Kong University of Science and Technology and the Hong Kong International Aviation Academy.
+To encourage continuous professional enhancement for the aviation sector, the Government will provide full scholarships, capped at about HKD100,000 each to selected students to complete aviation-related degree or higher degree programmes offered by Hong Kong International Aviation Academy and other institutions.
 Eligible applicants are required to complete the identified programme and undertake to work in the aviation sector in Hong Kong for a period of not less than twelve consecutive calendar months, within three calendar months upon graduation.